seoulSoup/GMBDT/README.md

 Gaussian Mixture Binary Decision Tree (GMBDT) is anomaly detection model for numerical datasets.

-GMBDT is very inspired by [Isolation Forest](https://ieeexplore.ieee.org/document/4781136) (But It's not an ensemble forest model).
+GMBDT is inspired by [Isolation Forest](https://ieeexplore.ieee.org/document/4781136) (But It's not an ensemble forest model).

 GMBDT is just tree model now, but I'm working to make this tree to the forest.